The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 - The jobs report shows the country added 148,000 jobs in December; the unemployment rate remained at 4.1 percent.

-- Fire and Fury is released; Wolff does a slew of press, including NPR.
+- Fire and Fury is released; Wolff does a slew of press interviews, including on with NPR.

-- It's reported that the Clinton Family Foundation is being investigated for corruption by U.S. attorneys in Arkansas.
+- It's reported that the Clinton Foundation is being investigated for corruption by U.S. attorneys in Arkansas.

 - Senate Judiciary Chairman Chuck Grassley, R-Iowa, and Sen. Lindsey Graham, R-S.C., write letters to the Justice Department urging it to open a criminal investigation into Christopher Steele.
 Steele is the former British spy who authored the Steele dossier.
 Grassley and Graham want him investigated for possibly lying to federal authorities.

-- National Security Agency Director Adm.
-Mike Rogers announces his resignation, effective in the spring.
+- National Security Agency Director Mike Rogers announces his resignation, effective in the spring.